sshehrozali/ultra-fast-tcp-server/README.md

 # Ultra Fast TCP Server 🏎

-This is a mock implementation of a custom TCP server written in Java, built on top of Netty Event Lopping groups to handle millions of concurrent TCP connections for ultra-low latency systems.
+This is an implementation of a custom TCP server written in Java, built on top of Netty Event Lopping groups to handle millions of concurrent TCP connections for ultra-low latency systems.